 As noted these two are really similar, but I think the deciding factor may come down to what you want from your shoe.

 If you want an all around daily trainer that you could also use for some tempo work, then the Ghost is going to be your winner.
-The main downside is the 12mm heel to toe drop can be an issue for knee pain or IT band issues.
+The 17 was updated to a 10mm heel to toe drop so we’re no longer worried about it being an issue for knee pain or IT band issues.

 When you want a little more cushion and a light feeling of stability (not the GTS model) then the Glycerin is going to be your winner.